 Oats are Vata and Pitta decreasing, and Kapha increasing.
 They are sweet in taste (rasa) and aftertaste (vipaka) and cooling in energy (vīrya).
 Oats have laxative properties and help stabilise blood sugar.

 Ayurveda considers eggs a tamasic food (impure) but it has certain indications.
 They provide vigor, are nutritive and building, good for convalescence (recovering after illness).
 The egg whites are Vata, Pitta and Kapha neutral; the yolk is Vata decreasing and Pitta and Kapha increasing.
 Eggs are sweet in taste (rasa) and aftertaste (vipaka) and their energy (vīrya) is heating.
+Read more about the Ayurvedic properties of eggs in this article.

 In this recipe I used the cream inside the tin and watered it down to a milk like consistency